in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-regions-and-availability-zones.md

 ![](/images/aws/aws-regions-and-az.png)

-Imagine setting up your own data centers in different regions around the world
+Imagine setting up your own data centers in different regions around the world.
+That's not easy unless you are a big corporate!
-- **Would that be easy?**

 AWS provides **20+ regions** around the world (expanding every year).

 Advantages of Regions include:
 - High Availability
 - Low Latency
 - Adhere to government **regulations**

-Choose the right region(s) based on:
+You can choose the right region(s) for your application based on:
 - Where are your users located?
 - Where is your data located?
 - Regulatory and security compliance needs

 ## AWS Availability Zones

 Availability Zones are **Isolated locations** in a Region.

 Each AWS Region has at least two Availability Zones.

 Availability Zones **increase availability** of applications in the same region.

 ![](/images/aws/region-az.png)